patrickzib/SOFA/README.md

 # Scripts

-See the provided script for examples to run MESSI.
+See the provided scripts in the `scripts`-folder for examples to run MESSI v2.0 with SFA summarization.

 The MESSI-SFA command is